mmbeyrem/rl-env/README.md

 # rl-env
 I found a bug in env

+fix me